john-cd/rust_howto/bk/src/categories/data-structures/bitfield.md

-# Bitfields
+# Bit fields and arrays

 {{#include bitfield.incl.md}}

-A bitfield is a data structure that efficiently stores a sequence of bits.
+A bit array (also known as bit map, bit set, bit string, or bit vector) is an array data structure that compactly stores bits.

 It is a way to represent a set of boolean flags or options in a compact manner, using individual bits within an integer or an array of integers.
-Bitfields save memory and potentially improve performance.
+Bit arrays save memory and potentially improve performance.

 ## Define and Operate on a Type Represented as a Bitfield {#bitfield}